ManfelDev/CyberBattleOnline/README.md

 ### Movement

 If the player’s movement is linked to server-authoritative code, every time the player presses to move, there will always be a delay before the action actually happens.
-To avoid this, I gave authority to the clients over their own controls, making the game more responsive.
+To avoid this, I gave authority to the clients over their own transform, making the game more responsive.
 However, this brings the risk of someone hacking the clients and teleporting around the map since the server will trust the information sent by the clients.

 To implement this, I used Unity’s ```NetworkTransform``` and created a ```ClientNetworkTransform```.
 I overrode the ```OnIsServerAuthoritative()``` method to return false, disabling server authority.
 This means the client can directly update the object’s transform.
 On the client side, we need to identify if we own the object to update its position.
 To achieve this, I overrode the ```OnNetworkSpawn()``` method so that when players are spawned, they are set as owners.
 If it is our player, we can assume the transform, updating its position and rotation.
 I also overrode the ```Update()``` method, passing the information every frame that we continue to own the object, along with performing security checks to ensure the ```NetworkManager``` is connected to a client or is listening.
 If these conditions are true, we can alter the transform on the server, passing our transform and the time since the last synchronization using the ```NetworkManager```'s local time.
 This is necessary because each frame’s duration varies, and we need to interpolate the positions for smooth movement on the network.

 For player movement, as well as for other objects that need initialization, instead of using the ```Start()``` method, which starts too early, I used ```OnNetworkSpawn()```.
 In networking, there can be some delay, and some things need to be set up first. ```OnNetworkSpawn()``` functions much like the ```Start()``` method but is called when everything on the network is already set up.

 When synchronized, ```OnNetworkSpawn()``` can define the owner of the object and all relevant information about the object.
 In this case, I checked if the client owns the player to execute the following code only if they are the owner.
-I applied the same approach in the ```Update()```, ```FixedUpdate()```, and ```LateUpdate()``` methods.
+I applied the same approach in the ```FixedUpdate()```, and ```LateUpdate()``` methods.

 ### Health

-For the health system, I used a network variable (```NetworkVariable<int>```) to ensure that all clients are aware of changes in health and can update the UI accordingly.
+For the health system, I used a network variable (```NetworkVariable<int> CurrentHealth```) to ensure that all clients are aware of changes in health and can update the UI accordingly.
 This variable can only be modified by the server, and if a client tries to alter it, nothing happens.
 Each player's health is managed exclusively by the server and synchronized with the clients.
 When the object is instantiated on the network (```OnNetworkSpawn()```), the health is initialized by the server.
 If the player takes damage, the ```TakeDamage()``` method is called, which modifies the player's health through the ```ModifyHealth()``` method.
 This method ensures that the player's health does not exceed the defined limits, and if health reaches zero, it triggers an event to indicate that the player has died.
-Similarly, if the player heals, the Heal() method is called, which also uses ```ModifyHealth()``` to adjust the player's health within the allowed limits.
+Similarly, if the player heals, the ```Heal()``` method is called, which also uses ```ModifyHealth()``` to adjust the player's health within the allowed limits.

-The health UI is updated across all clients through listeners added to the network variable ```CurrentHealth```.
+The health UI is updated across all clients through listeners added to the network variable.
 These listeners ensure that the health bar and color are updated whenever the player's health changes.

 ![Player Health](./Images/player_health.png)

 ### Score

-For the score, I again used a network variable (```NetworkVariable<int>```) so that all clients are aware of score changes and can update the user interface (UI) accordingly.
+For the score, I again used a network variable (```NetworkVariable<int> Score```) so that all clients are aware of score changes and can update the user interface (UI) accordingly.
 This network variable can only be modified by the server; if a client attempts to change it, nothing happens.
 Each player's score is managed exclusively by the server and then synchronized with the clients.
-When a player earns points, the ```AddScore()``` method is called, incrementing the ```Score``` variable.
-This update is automatically propagated to all clients.

 The score UI is updated through the ```ScoreDisplay``` script, which periodically checks if the local player is known and, if so, updates the score text on the screen.
-This script ensures that the displayed score is always that of the player/client.
-Each client only sees their own updated score.
+This script ensures that the displayed score is always from the local player.
+Each client only sees their own updated score, unless on the leaderboard, where the top players' scores are displayed.

 ![Player Score](./Images/player_score.png)